bertkdowns/pyomo-replace/paper/paper.md

 - *Constraints:* equality or inequality equations that are used to implicitly define the value, or solution space of, the variables.
 - An *Objective Function*: a function that is defined in terms of the variables, returns a value to minimise or maximise within the space of valid solutions.
 In square models an objective function is not required.

-### Equation Oriented Modelling Frameworks
+### Equation-oriented Modelling Frameworks

-Constants, Variables, Constraints, and objectives are fundamentally all that is required in a mathematical model.
+Constants, variables, constraints, and objectives are fundamentally all that is required in a mathematical model.
 However, over time additional abstractions have been developed for easier programmatic creation and manipulation of models, borrowing from conventional software development data structures.

-Traditionally, equation oriented models were built in special-purpose languages, such as GAMS and AMPL.
+Traditionally, equation-oriented models were built in special-purpose languages, such as GAMS and AMPL.
 More recently they have moved to general-purpose programming languages, which have extra tooling avaliable that allow you to build and initialise large equation-oriented models programmatically [@jusevivcius2021experimental].
-Some of the main modern equation oriented modelling tools include JuMP, built on Julia, and Pyomo, built on python.
+Some of the main modern equation-oriented modelling tools include JuMP, built on Julia, and Pyomo, built on python.

 We will focus on Pyomo in particular here, as it was built with chemical process modelling in mind and has good libraries to aid in chemical process modelling [@hart2011pyomo].
 It is a framework for building mathematical models that is written in Python .
 It includes tools to manage abstraction and complexity in a mathematical model, and to define initialisation routines and scaling factors to enhance numerical stability.
-The equation oriented modelling framework Pyomo includes the following abstractions:
+The equation-oriented modelling framework Pyomo includes the following abstractions:

-- Constants and Variables are represented as *Fixed Variables* and *Unfixed Variables* respectively.
+- Constants and variables are represented as *Fixed Variables* and *Unfixed Variables* respectively.
 It is easy to change which variables are fixed and which are unfixed, so a model with the same structure can be used to solve for different variables.
 I.e either you can fix $x$ to calculate $y$, or you can fix $y$ to calculate $x$.
-- Variables and Constraints can be indexed across a set.
+- Variables and constraints can be indexed across a set.
 A variable or constraint is added for each item in the set.
 Sets are constant - you can't add or remove items during solving - but they provide a generalisation that makes it easy to scale up, down, or modify problems for slightly different cases.
 - Variables can be grouped into *Blocks*.
 Blocks can also have sub-blocks inside them, making a tree data structure^[Variables and Blocks can be thought of like Files and Folders in a filesystem.
 Blocks only provide structure but no information, and can be nested inside each other, while variables contain the actual values in the model].

 Blocks are of particular interest here.
 Similar to how a class in object-oriented programming provides encapsulation of more complex functionality, Blocks are used to isolate the complex internal models of different parts of a system.
 For example, in a mathematical model of a chemical factory, a block may be used to model each individual unit operation (a pump, heater, tank, etc).
 The model inside the unit operation is isolated from the higher level model, which only cares about the properties of the fluid flowing in and out of the unit operation block.